LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 You can see that `Observable.Create` provides the power to build our own factory methods if we wish.

 ## Sequence Generators

 The creation methods we've looked at so far are straightforward in that they either produce very simple sequences (such as single-element, or empty sequences), or they rely on our code to tell them exactly what to produce.
 Now we'll look at some methods that can produce longer sequences.

 ### Observable.Range

-`Observable.Range(int, int)` returns an `IObserable<int>` that produces a range of integers.
+`Observable.Range(int, int)` returns an `IObservable<int>` that produces a range of integers.
 The first integer is the initial value and the second is the number of values to yield.
 This example will write the values '10' through to '24' and then complete.

 ```csharp
 var range = Observable.Range(10, 15);